poseidon/matchbox/Documentation/cloud-config.md

 # Cloud Config

-CoreOS cloud-config is a system for configuring machines with a cloud-config file or executable script from user-data.
+CoreOS Cloud-Config is a system for configuring machines with a Cloud-Config file or executable script from user-data.
 Cloud-Config runs in userspace on each boot and implements a subset of the [cloud-init spec](http://cloudinit.readthedocs.org/en/latest/topics/format.html#cloud-config-data).
 See the cloud-config [docs](https://coreos.com/os/docs/latest/cloud-config.html) for details.

-Cloud-Config files and scripts can be added in a `cloud` subdirectory of the `bootcfg` data directory.
-The files may contain [Go template](https://golang.org/pkg/text/template/) elements which will be rendered with `metadata` when served.
+Cloud-Config template files can be added in the `/etc/bootcfg/cloud` directory or in a `cloud` subdirectory of a custom `-data-path`.
+Template files may contain [Go template](https://golang.org/pkg/text/template/) elements which will be evaluated with `metadata` when served.

     data/
     ├── cloud